jianyu-li/yet-another-media-player/README.md

 - **Hold to Pin**: Long press on entity chips instead of short press to pin them, preventing auto-switching during playback.
 - **Disable Search Autofocus**: Keep the search box from stealing focus so on-screen keyboards stay hidden.
+- **Keep Filters on Search**: Enable this to search within the current active filter (Favorites, Recently Played, etc) instead of clearing it.

 ### Search
 Initiate a search using the hamburger menu and selecting `search`.
 Press Enter or click the `search` button after inputing your search query.
 To exit, click `cancel` or Esc on your keyboard.